ali1845/pythonNotes/OOP_in_python.md

 - That is built from the class and it contains the real data as well as the overall structure of the program.
 - An Instance uses the attributes and methods of the class.
 - Instantiating an Object means creating a new object.
-- Instantiate an new object by simply type the class name with prentheses.
+- Instantiate a new object by simply typing the class name with parentheses.

 i.e.